 |Ignition Interlock Device Possible?||Yes, (required if BAC is above .10%)|

 Note: State laws are always changing through legislative, judicial, or other means.
 While FindLaw works hard to ensure the accuracy of its legal resources, it's a good idea to thoroughly research the law or check with an attorney to make sure you have the most recent information.

 Iowa DUI (OWI) Resources

 A conviction for OWI in Iowa can result in hefty fines, license suspension, even jail time in some instances.
 And while you may not want to pile legal fees on top of that, a good attorney will advocate on your behalf and perhaps even save you money -- or keep you out of prison.
-If you have been arrested for OWI and need help understanding the law, you can have an Iowa OWI attorney review your case for free.
+If you have been arrested for OWI and need help understanding the law, you should consider contacting an OWI attorney in Iowa.